SV3N77/portfolio-v2/projects/anime-db.md

   - React Query
   - Typescript
   - Vercel
-shortDescription: An anime database where you can search anime and get details.
+shortDescription: An anime database where you can search for anime and get details with related franchises.
 ---